sushadore/Word_Definer/README.md

 * In the terminal run the command: git clone https://github.com/sushadore/anagrams
 * Switch to the anagrams folder and run the command: ruby app.rb
 * View the site at http://localhost:4567/ -->

-## Known Bugs

-Page does not return definitions.

 ## License
 MIT license